Redeeming Citi ThankYou Points For Great Gift Card Rewards

 Well a year has passed since I started earning and accumulating Citi ThankYou Reward Points using my squadron of Citibank credit cards, and now it's time to redeem them for some well deserved purchase rewards.
 I own three of them myself, and here are the top Citibank cards when it comes to earning ThankYou reward points:

-ThankYou Citi Credit Card Offering At Least 5% Back For Purchases - With Current Thank You Promotions
+ThankYou Citi Credit Card - With Current Thank You Promotions

-- Citi Forward Card for College Students - 5 ThankYou points for every $1 you spend at restaurants and on entertainment; 1 point per $1 on all other purchases.
+- Citi Forward® Card for College Students - 1 ThankYou® Point for every $1 you spend on purchases.

 Pros and Benefits Of Using Citi ThankYou Reward Point Credit Cards